tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 ###Non-conscious appraisal

-We use Tomkins theory of affects that refer to innate emotional reactions as appraisal base for non-conscious emotional reactions.
+Lovheim uses Tomkins theory of affects that refer to innate emotional reactions we used it as appraisal base for non-conscious emotional reactions.
 Tomkins theory [tomkins1, tomkins2, tomkins3, tomkins4] includes following affects:

-Tomkins affects:

 1. Enjoyment/Joy
 1. Interest/Excitement